wingo/stringrefs/README.md

 If a host represents strings internally using UTF-8, UTF-16, or UTF-32, or a variant thereof such as the one used in JavaScript, cursor values are code unit offsets.

-For example, because JavaScript hosts have to represent strings as (logical) sequences of 16-bit code units, a WebAssembly string cursor for a WebAssembly implementation embedded in a web browser will be an index into a string (the same as the operand to JavaScript's [`String.prototype.charCodeAt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charCodeAt).
+For example, because JavaScript hosts have to represent strings as (logical) sequences of 16-bit code units, a WebAssembly string cursor for a WebAssembly implementation embedded in a web browser will be a code unit offset (the same as the operand to JavaScript's [`String.prototype.charCodeAt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charCodeAt).

 For a WebAssembly implementation that represents strings as UTF-8 internally, cursor values are byte offsets.
 The intention is that accessing content in a string with a cursor has the least possible